dwyl/phoenix-chat-example/README.md

 ## 1. Create The App

-In your terminal on localhost, type the following command to create the app.
+In your terminal program on your localhost, type the following command to create the app:

 ```sh
 mix phx.new chat